Azure-Samples/azuresandbox/terraform-azurerm-mssql/README.md

 ### Bootstrap script

-This configuration uses the script [bootstrap.sh](./bootstrap.sh) to create a *terraform.tfvars* file for generating and applying Terraform plans.
+This configuration uses the script [bootstrap.sh](./bootstrap.sh) to create a *terraform.tfvars* file for generating and applying Terraform plans ([Step-By-Step Video](https://youtu.be/sD6ySES0fJQ)).
 For simplified deployment, several runtime defaults are initialized using output variables stored in the *terraform.tfstate* file associated with the [terraform-azurerm-vnet-shared](../terraform-azurerm-vnet-shared;) and [terraform-azurerm-vnet-app](../terraform-azurerm-vnet-app/) configurations, including:

 Output variable | Sample value
 --- | ---